-The term “Talavera” has been commonly adopted by another ceramics-producing region in the Mexican state of Guanajuato, and this is what can get confusing.
+The Mexican state of Guanajuato also adopted the term “Talavera,” and this is what can get confusing.
 Pretty, yet quickly produced, it has little to do with the highly detailed, rigorously defined process that is required from authenticity, a process that is followed only in the Puebla area of Mexico and even requires the use of very specific volcanic soils found only in that geographical region.
-Other key differences include using commercial colors rather than the natural pigments used in authentic Talavera, and tile designs are more commonly stamped on the lesser quality tiles, rather than meticulously hand painted.
-Not all Talavera tile is created equal and consumers should be aware that much of what is called “Talavera” or “Talavera style” is an entirely different level of craftsmanship from true Talavera tile with its dedication to historical legacy and extremely high standards.
+Other key differences include using commercial colors rather than the natural pigments used in authentic More commonly, people stamp Talavera and tile designs on the lesser quality tiles, rather than meticulously hand paint them.
+Not all Talavera tile is created equal.
+Consumers beware that much of what is called “Talavera” or “Talavera style” is an entirely different level of craftsmanship from true Talavera tile with its dedication to historical legacy and extremely high standards.

 Though it can now call Mexico home, the style will always represent a melting pot of cultures—from Arabic to Italian, Spanish to Chinese, and of course Mexican.
 It’s also an important part of the Native Trails’ product line—as it has been since the founding years in the late 1990’s.
 In Talavera, we see many of our company values: a commitment to the earth, to our artisans and the joy of their craft, and to traditions which unite and thrill us.
 We are proud to continue the celebration of this ancient art form.